KevinYeff/holbertonschool-low_level_programming/variables_if_else_while/README.md

-# This directory contains the tasks of the project C - Variables , if, else,
+# This directory contains the tasks of the project C - Variables , if, else, while

 ## 0. Positive anything is better than negative nothing